MarcoWorms/dices-and-decks/README.md

+# Dices & Decks

 **Unleash your imagination without unleashing your wallet!**

 Explore treacherous towers, encounter powerful foes, and discover valuable treasures, all without breaking the bank.
 Play solo or team up with friends for an accessible and exhilarating gaming experience!
-Thrifty Games is a project that attempts to make modern games mechanics accessible by reimagining them using cheap and easy-to-find material.
+This project that attempts to make modern games mechanics accessible by reimagining them using cheap and easy-to-find material.

 ## [Rogue Ascension](./rogue-ascension.md)